~ 4 MIN READ

 The issue is that many organizations don’t consider how these types of changes affect their strategic plan—or if they do consider them, they simply don’t know how to make the appropriate strategic changes to accommodate this shift.

+A strategy review is the process in which organizations discuss the progress of their goals and objectives and make the necessary adjustments for the upcoming year.
 We’ve found that the best time by far to consider adjusting your strategic plan—and ensure the changes are reflected in your strategy for the upcoming year—is during the end-of-year strategy review process.
 In this article, we’ve outlined four steps that will help you identify and approach these changes in a productive way, to ensure everyone in your organization is working toward the same goal.

 In this article, we’ve outlined four steps that will help you identify and approach these changes in a productive way, to ensure everyone in your organization is working toward the same goal.
 Click To Tweet

 The first thing you need to do during your strategy review process is step back and look at each element of your strategic plan.
 We always suggest asking the question, “Is our big-picture strategy still valid?”
 This is important—and frankly, it’s often overlooked.
 If where your organization stands has changed over the last year (or over the last several years), that will dramatically impact all of the elements that make up your strategic plan—from your mission, vision, and values, all the way down to your objectives, measures, and initiatives.